 (above) Overall view; (below - left) XVIIIth century painting above the older entrance; (centre) relief attributed to Filippo della Valle above the other entrance; (right) medieval window

-Refectory: details of the frescoes depicting the Temptations of St. Francesca Romana who is always followed by an angel
+Refectory: details of the frescoes depicting the Temptations of St. Frances of Rome who is always followed by a small angel (see her statue with an angel in Piazza S. Pietro)

-St. Francesca Romana was the wife of a Ponziani, a wealthy family of Trastevere.
+St. Frances of Rome was the wife of a Ponziani, a wealthy family of Trastevere.
 When she died in 1440 most likely she did not foresee becoming in 1925 the patron saint of car drivers; this because it is said that an angel held a light before her when she travelled.
 She was canonized in 1608 and a church where she used to pray was dedicated to her.
-On March 9, the feast of St. Francesca Romana, the nunnery is open to the public.
+On March 9, the feast of St. Frances of Rome, the nunnery is open to the public.

 (left) View of the rear side of S. Maria Annunziata; (right) a XVth century window